All Grapes Considered

 This exhibit explores aspects of the crime, the trial, Niccolls’s experiences as a juvenile sentenced to life in the Washington State Penitentiary, and his eventual pardon.
 His case attracted national attention, notably from Father Edward Flanagan of the famous Boys’ Town home in Nebraska.
 The exhibit features primary source documents about the case from Manuscripts, Archives, and Special Collections, the Washington State Archives, and the Asotin County Museum.

-Read the WSU News story on the exhibit.
+Read the WSU News story

 Read the Exhibit Handout.